-It is believed that as long ago as 5000 years BC treatments of the feet were undertaken in India and the oldest documentation was discovered in the tomb of an Egyptian physician called Ankmahor.
-Some, however, are not convinced.
+It is believed that as long ago as 5000 years BC treatments of the feet were undertaken in India.

 How does it work?

-The “Modern Day Zone Therapy” as it was known was developed on the principle that there are ten equal longitudinal zones that travel through the body from the toes and fingers to the brain.
+The “Modern Day Zone Therapy” as it is known is developed on the principle that there are ten equal longitudinal zones that travel through the body from the toes and fingers to the brain.